citp/privacy-policy-historical/v/vi/vir/virginholidays.co.uk.md

-> *The following text is extracted and transformed from the virginholidays.co.uk privacy policy that was archived on 2013-06-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130630163658id_/http%3A//www.virginholidays.co.uk/info/important/privacy_statement) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the virginholidays.co.uk privacy policy that was archived on 2013-12-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131229011352id_/http%3A//www.virginholidays.co.uk/important/privacy-statement) for the most accurate reproduction.*

-# Privacy Policy - Virgin Holidays
+# Privacy - Virgin Holidays

 ## Data Protection